 Pause: God forbid, if something like this were to happen to you, what does your family need to know, what do you want to communicate to your spouse, your kids, your grandkids, your business partner, best friend, spiritual counselor, neighbors, employees, etc.?
 If you really take a moment, this is a very long and important communication.
 Where are your passwords?
 How do you feel about those specific people?
 What does your family need to know about how to manage finances?
 How much life insurance do you have and with whom?
 Who are your trusted advisors and friends that can lend a hand?
 What are your favorite charities and why?
 Where do you want your services?
 Who should speak at them?
 What do you want people to remember about you?
 Will it be a party or a somber event?
 Who should receive your jewelry and most precious possessions and what do they signify to you?
 Why do you want this specific person to receive them?
 Where did you hide jewelry, guns, or cash?

 All of this information is in your head – so speak, write, get it out!

 Our dad’s love letter had little juicy tidbits with his personality attached.
 For example, a favorite of mine: “When you go out to dinner, your mother is never to pull out her Visa, never!”
 It’s funny because he still has me jumping, only I’m jumping for the bill.

 I share this story as a way to illustrate the wonderful man we were fortunate enough to have, and to demonstrate the significance and challenges of writing and communicating such a love letter.
-I encourage you to communicate to hose you love and to those who depend on you.
+I encourage you to communicate to those you love and to those who depend on you.